0xPolygon/cdk-contracts-tooling/README.md

 4. Generate the network config section of the bridge service: `go run ./cmd bridge -l1 sepolia -rm cardona -r API3 -output API3Bridge.toml`

 Note that step 1 only needs to be done once, if there are multiple CDKs attached to the same rollup manager, with a single run it will be enough.

+#### Combined json command example

+Combined json command creates a combined json for specified rollup.
+To run this, rollup manager and rollup for given network have to be imported.

+`go run ./cmd import-cj -l1 sepolia -rm cardona -r API3`